Two-sample goodness-of-fit tests on the flat torus based on Wasserstein distance and their relevance to structural biology: Two-sample goodness-of-fit tests

-Goodness-of-fit testing based in Wasserstein distance is still an open problem.
+where $F_{nm}$ is the distribution function of the statistic $T_{nm}$ under $H_0$.
+We are therefore considering the test

+Equivalently, a $p$-value for this test is $p_{nm} = 1- F_{nm}(T_{nm})$.
+Ideally, we would like $T_{nm}$ to be $\mathcal{T}_p(P_n,Q_m)$.
+However, knowing the distribution of the latter statistic under $H_0$ remains an open problem.
 The one-sample case in $\mathbb{R}^d$ has recently been addressed in \cite{Hallin2021}, but approaches for two-sample testing in arbitrary dimension, and for measures on more general spaces, have not already been proposed to the best of our knowledge.
-The intrinsic difficulty of characterizing the distribution of $\mathcal{W}_p(P_n,Q_m)$ accounts for the lack of solutions, specially when dimension is higher than one.
-Our aim here is to present some goodness-of-fit testing techniques based on the statistic $\mathcal{T}_p(P_n,Q_m)$, allowing the assessment of the null hypothesis $H_0: P=Q$, for measures on $\mathbb{T}^2$.
-All of our approaches are based on the extension of results for measures on $\mathbb{R}^d$.
-Therefore, they can also be adapted to the Euclidean space of general dimension.
-If we denote by $(X_1,\ldots,X_n)$ and $(Y_1,\ldots,Y_m)$ two simple random samples of laws $P,Q\in\mathcal{P}(\mathbb{T}^2)$ respectively, and $P_n$, $Q_m$ their corresponding empirical probability measures, we aim to test the hypothesis $H_0: P=Q$ via the definition of the $p$-value of the form
+The lack of solutions may be explained by the intrinsic difficulty of characterizing the distribution of $\mathcal{T}_p(P_n,Q_m)$ when $P=Q$ especially when the dimension is larger than one.
+In the next subsections, we propose two alternative approaches to define \eqref{ideal_test}, both based on the $2$-Wasserstein distance, that allow two-sample goodness-of-fit testing for measures on $\mathbb{T}^2$.